 - United Nations (UN): The UN has established the “UN Centre for Artificial Intelligence and Robotics” to promote international cooperation in AI governance.
 The UN is also working on the “UN Guiding Principles on Business and Human Rights” to address the impact of AI on human rights.

-Best Practices and Initiatives in AI Governance
+AI Governance Best Practices and Initiatives To Support the Future Of AI Governance

 - Partnership on AI: The “Partnership on AI” is a collaboration between technology companies, research institutions, and non-profits focused on addressing AI’s societal impact.
 They have developed a set of “Principles for AI”, which outline guidelines related to fairness, privacy, transparency, accountability, and robustness.